-The instructions also provided that those who received grants of land within the province should, with their oath or declaration of fidelity, acknowledge their submission to the Constitutions.
-This implied that the acceptance of the Constitutions was to be a condition without which colonists would not be permitted to settle in Carolina.
+The instructions also provided that those who received grants of land within the province should, with their oath or declaration of fidelity, acknowledge their submission to the Fundamental Constitutions.
+This implied that the acceptance of the Fundamental Constitutions was to be a condition without which colonists would not be permitted to settle in Carolina.

-They also came to insist, as has already been stated, that all attempts to govern according to the Constitutions, until they were accepted by the colonists, violated the provisions of the charter concerning legislation.
-It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions of 1665.
+They also came to insist, as has already been stated, that all attempts to govern according to the Fundamental Constitutions, until they were accepted by the colonists, violated the provisions of the charter concerning legislation.
+It followed from this, as they thought, that the people of the province were still legally entitled to the benefit of the Concessions and Agreements of 1665.

 In 1671, Sir John Yeamans joined the colony, bringing with him about two hundred African slaves.